MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/urs-bug-fixes.md

 - Slider controls on the Scheduler Settings of the Schedule Board are aligned in the orgs with Right to Left Languages.
 - Error handling improvements on the Schedule Board.
 - Resource Requirement Details associated view of Resource Requirements includes additional details like Duration, From and To fields.
-- The Skills sub-grid in the Resource Requirement form will only show relevant data and hide the redundant data like the Resource Requirement name field.
+- The Skills subgrid in the Resource Requirement form will only show relevant data and hide the redundant data like the Resource Requirement name field.
 - On the Schedule Board, Bookings can be created with the Start/End Dates in the past.
 - Contains solution upgrade Improvements
 - Select Resources dialog opens for selection of Resources to be shown under the Schedule Board tab